kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

 In this example, the default `csv` configuration is inserted into `airplanes` and then the `load_args` block is overridden.
 Normally, that would replace the whole dictionary.
 In order to extend `load_args`, the defaults for that block are then re-inserted.

-## Transcode dataset: Read the same file using two different datasets
+## Transcoding datasets: Read the same file using different datasets

 You might come across a situation where you would like to read the same file using two different dataset implementations (known as transcoding).
 For example, Parquet files can not only be loaded via the `ParquetDataset` using `pandas`, but also directly by `SparkDataset`.
 This conversion is typical when coordinating a `Spark` to `pandas` workflow.